your-tools/ruplacer/README.md

 Ruplacer will then walk through every file in `<path>`, while honoring `.gitignore` files found on the way.

-Then for every file, it will read the contents, replace all lines matching the pattern by the replacement, and print the
+Binary files and text files containing non-UTF8 characters will be skipped.
+Then for every remaining file, it will read the contents, replace all lines matching the pattern by the replacement, and print the difference:
-difference:

 ```
 $ replacer old new src/